parisepigenetics/bibs/_cluster/training_230612/training.md

 ## Warm-up

-There is a `training` folder in the common banks, navigate to this folder and list what is inside.
+There is a `training` project accessible to you, navigate to this folder and list what is inside.

 Then go to one of your projects and create a folder named `230612_training`.
 This is where you will do all the exercices.